mordak/playbook-dev-tools/README.md

 ## Current status

 * GCC 4.6.3 and a variety of libraries are available
-* Some useful everyday apps (e.g. vim) have been cross-compiled and packaged
+* Some useful everyday apps (see [ports](https://github.com/BerryFarm/berrymuch/tree/master/ports)) have been cross-compiled and packaged

 ## Roadmap

-- Infrastructure for native-compiled apps (ports-like system)
+- Package management with dependencies
-  * Potentially leveraging the pkgsrc development
+- More exciting ports (see the current [Wishlist](https://github.com/BerryFarm/berrymuch/wiki/Wishlist))

 ## Installation